-The Lightning Network was a proposal made in late 2015 by developers Joseph Poon and Thaddeus Dryja to increase the scalability of Bitcoin, specifically, and blockchains in general.
+The Lightning Network was a proposal made in early 2015 by developers Joseph Poon and Thaddeus Dryja to increase the scalability of Bitcoin, specifically, and blockchains in general.

 Scalability of blockchains is all about the potential transaction throughput of these networks.
 Blockchain based networks require a large amount of parties to keep track of every transaction ever made on their respective networks.
 Over time, this will be a considerable amount of information that needs to be maintained by entities of varying technological and economic means.
 Many use the following analogy to drive home the point: Imagine that every email ever sent had to be stored and tracked by everyone who wants to run an email server.
 This would be a considerable burden on everyone and every organization that wants to run an email server.